LandRegistry/system-of-record/README.md

 ```

 The republisheverything endpoint creates a 'republish_progress.json' file.
 This file is populated with a count value
 and the last id on the target database.
-After the file is created, a thread will use the count value to check the system of
+After the file is created, a thread iterates through the system of record database 100 rows at a time and writes the json record and title number to the 'register_publisher' queue.
- record database for a corresponding row id.
-If it finds one it will send json containing the title number and abr
- to the 'register_publisher' queue.
-When the 'count' value equals the 'last_id' value, the file will be deleted.
+When the 'last_id' value is reached, the file will be deleted.
- The service's function to republish a title by title number and application reference is used for each row found.

 The threads are spawned in republish_all.py, which is called in the init of the flask app.